-£260,000 (Two hundred and sixty thousand pounds).
+The estimated reinstatement cost for insurance purposes would be fairly stated at £220,000 (Two hundred and twenty thousand pounds).
 It should be noted this sum is an estimate calculated by using a rate per square metre based on information provided by Building Cost Information Service (BCIS).